Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Background

-\textbf{Belief updates and probabilistic inference.} As TAMPURA plans in a belief-space MDP, it must keep track of the robot's current belief state.
-This requires access to a function $\texttt{BeliefUpdate}(b, a, o)$ which updates belief $b \in \mathcal{B}$ about the world state, in light of having taken action $a$ and received observation $o$.
+As TAMPURA plans in a belief-space MDP, it must keep track of the robot's current belief state.
 However, computing the belief updates exactly is intractable in many problems.
 Fortunately, in cases where exact belief updates cannot be computed, it can suffice to compute approximate belief states using approximate Bayesian inference methods like particle filtering, or more generally, sequential Monte Carlo~\cite{chopin_smc, probroboticsbook}.
 Further, recent advances in probabilistic programming~\cite{gen, gensp, smcp3, imcmc} and its application to 3D perception~\cite{gothoskar2023bayes3d, 3dp3, nel} have made it practical to generate belief distributions over latent states describing the poses of 3D objects, their contact relationships, and to update these beliefs in light of new RGB-Depth images of a 3D scene.
 In our real-world robotic experiments, probabilistic perception is performed using Bayes3D~\cite{gothoskar2023bayes3d}.